courros/hnco/README.md

 working directories must be the same on each server.
 GNU parallel connects to servers with ssh.

+### Algorithm parameter

+This experiment is similar to the benchmark experiment but the same algorithm is run with some parameter taking values in a given set.
+In the example, the influence of the learning rate on the performance of PBIL is studied.

 ### Autocorrelation

 The purpose of this experiment is to visualize empirical